-The climate crisis is the greatest challenge facing humanity – and we can find a solution only by working together.
-That is why we are committed to sharing our expertise with the wider industry, the scientific community, and the next generation.
+The climate crisis is one of the greatest challenges facing humanity – and we can only find a solution by working together.
+That is why we are committed to collaborating with the wider industry and the scientific community and to supporting the next generation of scientists and engineers.

 We believe that to innovate for the benefit of future generations, we must collaborate with the wider scientific and industrial communities.
 We regularly contribute to industry discussions on solar energy and perovskite development.

-- We take part in industry discussions with Helmholtz-Zentrum Berlin, Fraunhofer ISE, National Renewable Energy Laboratory, PV Cycle, PVthin, Solar Power Europe, plus others.
+- We take part in industry discussions with Helmholtz-Zentrum Berlin, Fraunhofer ISE, National Renewable Energy Laboratory, PVthin, Solar Power Europe, among others.

 - We have spoken at many conferences including EU PVSEC, IEEE-PVSC, and the Materials Research Society.

 Take a look at some of the scientific papers, conference proceedings, and industry discussions we’ve contributed to (link).

 We’re passionate about playing our part in helping to nurture the next generation of scientists and engineers.

 We have been working with the University of Oxford in the Prosperity Partnership, an initiative to support skills and innovation, funded by the Engineering and Physical Sciences Research Council (EPSRC) and UK Research and Innovation (UKRI).
 We have sponsored PhD students through this programme.